24js/forcell-funnel-chart/README.md

-# Funnel chart for EspoCRM
+# Funnel chart for ForcellCRM